Stockflare/pages/tos/index.markdown

 title:  "Terms of Service and Subscribe Agreement"
 ---

-*Updated on July  7, 2014*
+*Updated on January  7, 2015*

 This Terms of Service & Subscriber Agreement govern your use of our website, web application, mobile application, and unless other terms and conditions expressly govern, any other electronic services from Stockflare Limited that may be made available from time to time (each, a "Service").

-If you agree to be bound by the terms of this Agreement, you should check the box indicating your agreement to the terms of this Agreement on the registration page for the Service.
-If you do not agree to be bound by the terms of this Agreement, you should not check the box but you will not be able to proceed with the registration process for the respective Service and become a subscriber.
-To the extent you have access to, or are using, a Service without having completed our registration process, you are hereby notified that your continued use of a Service is subject to many of the terms and conditions of this Agreement as explained in Section 6 below.
+If you compete your registration to Stockflare you agree to be bound by the terms of this Agreement.
+If you do not agree to be bound by the terms of this Agreement, you should not proceed with the registration process or immediately delete your account and inform us.
+To the extent you have access to, or are using, a Service without having completed our registration process, you are hereby notified that your continued use of a Service is subject to many of the terms and conditions of this Agreement as explained in Section 7 below.

 ---